JonEilers/Sea-Cucumber-Lab-Notebook/Sea_Cuke@WWU.md

 ![](https://i.imgur.com/2J22NI0.jpg)
 Another photo of sea cucumber sloughing skin

+Divided the high salinity bucket between two buckets and topped them off with tap water.
+Should put the salinity at roughly 25 ppm

 ### 11/29/2018

 > Checked on cukes, they look happy.
 Did not check temp.